SimonaG17/SimonaG17/README.md

 -  👨‍🎓 Currently studying in SoftUni:
    ✅ Programming basics with Python
    ✅ Fundamentals with Python
-   🚧 Python Advanced in progres
+   🚧 Python Advanced in progress
 -  🌱 Open for any help or constructive criticism 😄
 -  ⚡ In my free time I like hiking, Gymnastics and Track and Field
 -  📫 You can get in touch with me by email at: simonakonova@gmail.com